Newlywed disagreement: Svitolina, Monfils differ on the draw

 At this rate, that won’t be an issue.

-Medvedev figured Tsitsipas would have figured things out on his own, anyway.
+Tsitsipas said if stronger time limits were enforced, he would follow them.

-“I mean, he has his own life,” Medvedev said.
-“He probably won’t listen to my advice.”
+“I took my toilet break as a normal athlete,” he said.
+“Might have taken a bit longer than other athletes.
+But if there is a rule that says there’s a specific amount of time that you are allowed to take, then I would probably try and follow that protocol, that rule, and stay within the guidelines and try and follow it as much as possible.”

-AP Tennis Writer Howard Fendrich contributed to this report.
+AP Tennis Writer Howard Fendrich and AP Sports Writer Dan Gelston contributed to this report.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports